MichelValentin/gphelper/README.md

 Requires GnuPG (gpg or gpg2) to be installed and accessible.

-Currently tested on Linux (Windows coming soon).
+Currently tested on Linux and Windows.

 Binaries can be found [here](https://www.dropbox.com/sh/wv13nodbde06ztn/tWaVS0STwv)